MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-types/attribute-qualification-prompts.md

 - [Answer an Attribute Qualification Prompt](#answer-an-attribute-qualification-prompt)
   - [Provide Specific Prompt Answers](#provide-specific-prompt-answers)

-## Get Information About an Attribute Qualification Prompt
+## Get information about an attribute qualification prompt

 Use the following REST API endpoints to get information about attribute qualification prompts applied to dossier, document, and report objects in the metadata, as well as instance of those objects: